nvarasp/TFG_CS_Analysis/README.md

 The report is also included here.

-Núria Varas, Mathematical Engineering in Data Science
+Núria Varas, student of Mathematical Engineering in Data Science